bigcommerce/checkout-sdk-js/README.md

 * Klarna
 * AfterPay

-Using these tools in conjunction with your favorite frontend framework, it’s possible to build a complete checkout experience specific to a single store, or a checkout replacement that’s augmented with additional features.
-We provide a basic [reference implementation](https://github.com/bigcommerce/checkout-sdk-js-example) in React to get you started.
+Using this library in conjunction with your favorite UI framework, it is possible to build a bespoke checkout UI for a store, that can be augmented with additional features.
+We provide a basic [reference implementation](https://github.com/bigcommerce/checkout-sdk-js-example) written in React to get you started.

-## Install
+## Installation

 You can install this library using [npm](https://www.npmjs.com/get-npm).